 Contributing to Injuries:

 Both the glutes and the hamstrings are thought to have a role in other injuries.
 For example, the gluteus medius is thought to contribute to patellofemoral pain, possibly by causing some type of rotation at the hip that loads the knee inappropriately.
-The hamstrings are also thought to be important for preventing non-contact ACL A lack of hamstring strength could lead to valgus landing mechanics (i.e. knock kneed), which could increase an athlete’s risks of an ACL tear.
+The hamstrings are also thought to be important for preventing non-contact ACL injuries.
+A lack of hamstring strength could lead to valgus landing mechanics (i.e. knock kneed), which could increase an athlete’s risks of an ACL tear.

 Being Used Extensively: